AtilaRocha/gomes-pizzaria/README.md

-# gomes-pizzaria
+# pizzaria-gomes
-Microservice for a 'gomes-pizzaria'
+Microservice for a 'pizzaria-gomes'